samhrncir/samhrncir/README.md

 👯 I’m looking to collaborate on recent grad startups

-⚡ Fun fact: I'm a triplet...
+⚡ Fun fact: I'm a triplet!

 <!-- Example
 Hey there, I'm Benjie 👋